|

 30 August 2006

-SUSE Linux software selected by
+SUSE Linux software selected by Siemens for

-Siemens for advanced MRI Technology
+advanced MRI Technology

-Siemens Medical Solutions has selected SUSE Linux Enterprise
+Siemens Medical Solutions has selected SUSE Linux Enterprise Real Time

-Real Time operating system and NightStar application
+operating system and NightStar application development tools to improve

-development tools to improve processing performance of their
+processing performance of their ultra-high-field MAGNETOM magnetic

-ultra-high-field MAGNETOM magnetic resolution imaging (MRI)
+resolution imaging (MRI) products.

 30 August 2006